-Water physical therapy refers to water exercises to treat various types of affections and injuries – it is also called aquatic rehabilitation.
+Water physical therapy refers to water exercises to treat various types of affections and injuries.
+It is also called aquatic rehabilitation, or simply hydrotherapy.

 Water helps to support the weight of the body.
 This is great, because it allows people with limited range of motion to bend, stretch, and move easily.
 Those who cannot walk outside of the pool often find that they can enjoy water walking as a form of therapy and exercise.

 Water buoyancy protects injured and recovering joints from the damaging shock of motion.
 Exercising in water allows you to reap the benefits of rehabilitation exercises while protecting fragile joints and injured muscles from damage.

 The high level of resistance and hydro-static pressure, increase the intensity of exercises while being gentle on your body.